csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

 - we must be careful not to smooth excessively otherwise the response of the controller will become sluggish.
-Any k-rate compatible lowpass filter can be used for this task but the [portk](https://csound.com/docs/manual/portk.html) opcode is particularly useful as it allows us to define the amount of smoothing as a time taken to glide to half the required value rather than having to
+Any k-rate compatible lowpass filter can be used for this task but the&nbsp;
+  [portk](https://csound.com/docs/manual/portk.html) opcode is
+  particularly useful as it allows us to define the amount of smoothing as a time taken to glide to half the required value rather than having to